platformsh/platformsh-docs/sites/platform/src/administration/security/mfa.md

 ### For your user account

-As a project contributor, you **must** enable MFA for your user account to:
+As a project contributor, you **must** enable MFA for your user account so you can:

 - Access an organization that enforces MFA in the Console
 - Successfully connect to environments in that organization via SSH or the {{% vendor/name %}} API

-To enable MFA on your user account, follow these steps:
+To enable MFA for your user account, follow these steps:

 {{< codetabs >}}
 +++